Sam-Dragon/interview/java-questions/easy/direct-questions.md

 A. String are immutable objects whereas String Builder / String Buffer are mutable in nature <br>
 String and StringBuffer are thread-safe where as StringBuilder is not <br>
 String can be created many ways whereas String Buffer / String Builder are created using string only

+34. What is array ? <br>
+A. array is collection of elements

+35. Will array contains same datatype element or different type ?  <br>
+A. same datatype only

+36. Where are arrays contents are stored ? <br>
+A. Generally, arrays are stored on dynamic memory of heap

+37. What are array types ? <br>
+A. Arrays are categorized based on dimensions.
+1D, 2D, 3D...

+38. How many ways can you create arrays ? <br>
+A. Arrays can be created using literal or arrays <br>
+    var arr = {1,2,3}; <br>
+    var arr = new int[]{1,2,3}; <br>
+    var arr = new int[3];

+39. Can we interchange square brackets while declaring arrays ? <br>
+A. Yes. int[] arr; (OR) int arr[];

+40. What is type casting ? what is cast operator ? <br>
+A. It is process of changing the datatype <br>
+   cast operator is used for performing type casting

+41. What is 2D array ?
+How to create it <br>
+A. It is two dimensional array which is used storing the data <br>
+   It is created same way as 1D array

+42. Can we interchange static & void in main method ? <br>
+A. Yes

+43. Can we create main() method of my own ? <br>
+A. Yes

+44. What is Jagged Arrays ?
+Rules to create ? <br>
+A. Arrays with variable size but works in multi-dimesional array <br>
+   Rules: They are created with initial length

+45. Can i create array in array ? <br>
+A. Yes